 Two of their wines are named from words that relate to jewelry – Brilliance and Scintillation.
 These are words to describe a diamond when it is placed under a light source.

 Their “curve-ball” as Alexis calls it, is a Kosher Mevushal Cabernet Sauvignon called Brilliance.
-This wine is made at Hagafen Cellars in Napa by winemaker Ernie Weir – who to the best of our knowledge is one of only three wineries/producers based in the Napa Valley making Kosher and Mevushal wines from Napa grown grapes (Hagafen, Padis and Marciano Estate).
+This wine is made at Hagafen Cellars in Napa by winemaker Ernie Weir – who to the best of our knowledge is one of only four wineries/producers based in the Napa Valley making Kosher and Mevushal wines from Napa grown grapes (Hagafen, One Hope, Padis and Marciano Estate).
 Jeff Morgan of Covenant Wines used to be based in the Napa Valley but his winery operations were moved to Berkeley years ago.
 Rather than fully boiling or nearly boiling the wine for longer periods Ernie uses a flash pasteurization technique which quickly heats the wine and then as quickly, cools it back to room temperature.

 For a wine to be kosher, only Sabbath-observant Jews may touch any part of the wine making process – from picking the grapes to crushing until either the bottles are sealed or the wine is pasteurized.
 The photos here of the three corks clearly shows which wine is the Kosher Mevushal wine!